dohalloran/PrimerMap/README.md

 ## Getting Started
 **Into the text area enter the following data:**
 1. Input the starting positions of each forward primer on a line that begins with **FS**
-2. Input the forward primer length on a line that begins with **FL**
+2. Input the forward primer length on a line that begins with **LF**
-3. Input the starting positions of each forward primer on a line that begins with **RS**
+3. Input the starting positions of each reverse primer on a line that begins with **RS**
-4. Input the forward primer length on a line that begins with **RL**
+4. Input the reverse primer length on a line that begins with **LR**
 5. Input the sequence name on a line that begins with **>**
 6. Input the sequence length on a line that begins with **#**